Updated: Oct. 31, 2022

 The world-wide WordPress community has built a massive library of themes and plugins that can be added quickly to WordPress-based websites.
 This library is at once the biggest draw and the biggest drawback to WordPress.

-WordPress plugins can add functionality that is not available in WordPress out of the box.
-Plugins can provide something as simple as a contact-us form or integration with your email marketing tool and such complex features as ecommerce stores, custom filtering and navigation.
+WordPress plugins can add functionality that's not available in WordPress out of the box.
+Plugins can provide something as simple as a contact us form or integration with your email marketing tool and such complex features as e-commerce stores, custom filtering and navigation.

 WordPress themes dictate the look of your website.
 Even without a background in web design, you can apply a pre-built WordPress theme and build content that looks great from the start.

 Some plugins and themes are free to use.
 Some developers charge one-time or ongoing costs.

 Given the vast number of available plugins and themes, chances are the functionality you need is already built and ready to be added to your site.
 You can add it at any time, so your site’s functionality can grow along with your needs.

 Again, power comes with responsibility.
 Before you dive in, ensure that your prospective plugins and themes come from reputable sources.
 Plugins, in particular those from third-party developers, can pose security risks.
 Lacking proper security precautions, plugins could give easy access to hackers intent on stealing data.
 (For more insight, follow this link to our advice about what to consider when launching a WordPress website.)
 Also, plugins, like certain combinations of drugs, can interact in conflicting ways and cause damage.